 How to choose a money transfer provider

-Look into whether there’s a range of options when placing transfers.
-For example, you might be able to save money with a forward contract or limit order that locks in a low rate or save time by scheduling recurring payments in advance.
+- Flexibility.
+You might be able to save money with a forward contract or limit order that locks in a low rate or save time by scheduling recurring payments in advance.

 By comparing transfer limits along with a range of other features, you can find an international money transfer provider that offers an affordable and convenient way to meet your specific needs when sending money overseas.